 Patrick Suppes' accelerated mathematics experiment at Stanford.
 I was

 taken to a small room with what I now know was a CRT display and an intercom.

 I was asked to push some keys in response to some shapes on the screen.
+Afterwards,

-some with lots of blinking white lights.
+of blinking white lights.

 They said it was a "computer" and its name was the "PDP-1".
 A tall thin man asked me to hit a key on a console to make a "decktape".
 I had absolutely no idea what a "DEC tape" was at the time, but when I hit the key, a small pair of reels BEGAN TO TURN!!
 It was a moment I would never forget.